Tuesday, 16 March 2021

 Husband Henri Decoin & Darieux

-Blonded Josette Day (Belle to Cocteau’s beast) is a steno who can’t spell so Else Argal, who keeps on getting gorgeous close ups, intervenes.
+Blonded Josette Day (Belle to Cocteau’s beast) is a steno who can’t spell so Else Argal, who keeps on getting gorgeous close-ups, intervenes.
 The actress was Mrs. Deval and would appear in only one other film, a bit part in Hollywood.
 She takes Josette in hand while reluctantly keeping those hands off.
 This is 1936 remember.
 The lesbian material, which is quite explicit if chaste, stopped the film getting registration in New York where it went on show anyway.
 Josette is a natural victim of the switchboard girl who is there to contact girls for her white slaver chums.

 Australia’s own Betty Stockfeld (born in Sydney), then queen of the quota quickies, is a willing customer of the operator.
 She came to Paris to exploit men who wanted her lovely white Norwegian (!) body - which isn’t anywhere near as well filmed.
 The operator’s underworld contacts have to buy her out of trouble when she tries to lift an American’s bankroll.
 She lands on her feet, about to marry the aging Lord Carringdale.

-Smuggling the boy friend in, got up as her girl cousin, past the remarkably gullible Francis and Tessier, means Danielle manages to meet her needs.
+Smuggling the boyfriend in, got up as her girl cousin, past the remarkably gullible Francis and Tessier, means Danielle manages to meet her needs.
 The film gets by with only the one male character and for that poor Raymond Galle contributes a drag act that’s as plausible as Mrs Norman Bates.
 Meanwhile Day comes back distraught after some rough handling - a weeping naked in the shower scene.
 Argal determines to do something about it.

 This sets up Tessier doing her “One day I will answer to the judgement of God though I avoid the judgement of men” complete with the prospect of joining a leperasarium and a nun on death watch - the only manifestation of religion the film manages.
-Club de Femmes is actually quite soft centered and moralistic despite it's attempts to be scandalous.
+Club de Femmes is actually quite soft centered and moralistic despite its attempts to be scandalous.
 We get its “Je ne veux pas des chateaux” and final address by Francis in the snow.

-The film form is increasingly assured as these plots converge with the squads of nubile young women making their way through the gleaming white decors that Aguettand has styled after the work of Lazare Meerson, who was also an influence on Cedric Gibbons in establishing MGM’s gleaming white house style.
+The film form is increasingly assured as these plots converge with the squads of nubile young women making their way through the gleaming white decors that Aguettand has styled after the work of Lazare Meerson, who was also an influence on Cedric Gibbons in establishing MGM’s house style.

 Prestige cameraman Jules Krauss and editor Jean Delannoy both get credits as director’s helpers.
 Like other celebrity writers - think Zane Grey, Robert Bolt, Sidney Sheldon and particularly James Clavell - Deval's movies are all but forgotten.
 He also did the 1950 Bernard Blier movie L'Invité du mardi - c'mon You Tube.
 You can do it!